theMikeSwan-HMH/HMHColors/README.md

 someView.backgroundColor = HMHColors.golden.color()
 ```

 You can also select the colors directly in the Interface Builder portion of Xcode under the 'Named Colors' section.
+Assigning colors in this fashion will likely lead to wanrings in the console when running the app but the colors should still appear correctly.

 ![Named Colors](./namedColors.png)